Skip to main content

 - Meeting ID: 950 7080 5299 (use Passcode as communicated per email)

-ABSTRACT: Non-stationarity, i.e. the seemingly erratic change of important properties, is a characteristic features of most complex systems.
+ABSTRACT: Non-stationarity, i.e. the seemingly erratic change of important properties, is a characteristic feature of most complex systems.
 Equilibrium methods as in standard statistical mechanics do not apply, and new approaches are called for.
 We present two complementary approaches: first, an analysis that identifies different operational states of complex systems and, second, a random matrix model explaining the heavy tails of multivariate amplitude distributions, i.e. the emergence of certain generic features.
 We illustrate our findings with examples from finance.

 9 Feb: Maggie Chen (Cardiff), "Behaviour fingerprint of the Bitcoin market"